 - Put into freezer and serve when frozen through.

 If you loved this post, or tried the recipe, please share and I would love to hear your comments below!
-If you are in Calgary, you can grab the silicone bone molds I used for these tasty treats at my store, the Copperfield Tail Blazers!
+If you are in Calgary, you can grab the silicone bone molds I used for these tasty treats at my stores, the Legacy Tail Blazers or Copperfield Tail Blazers!